ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/nickname/nickname.md

 ## What is nickname?

 **Nickname** is Shirates's key concept to make auto testing easy and efficient.
-Nickname is synonym of something (selector, screen name, app, user data, etc) that provides a set of data (maybe user data or program meta data).
+Nickname is alias of something (selector, screen name, app, user data, etc) that provides a set of data (maybe user data or program metadata).
 You can define nicknames and use them in test codes.
 This mechanism makes it very easy for writing and reading test codes.

 ## Nickname files